Tracardi/tracardi-api/docs/installation/docker-compose/commercial.md

-# Installation of commercial version with docker compose
+# Commercial Tracardi with docker compose

 This guide provides a brief introduction on how to install and test the commercial version of Tracardi using docker-compose.
 Please note that this installation is not intended for production use, but rather for testing purposes